Hills: Ormiston Hill (236m), Black Hill (213m), Cowden Hill (204m), Woodheads Hill (196m)

 Black Hill (213m)

-The shortest route of ascent to Black Hill starts from the B936 at NO 241 147.
-From here a forest track takes the walker directly to a clearing with an old picnic table from where a pathless route can be taken through the trees to reach the summit.
+The shortest route of ascent to Black Hill starts from the B936 at NO 241 147 but there are limited parking options.
+From here a forest track takes the walker directly to an obvious clearing / turning circle at NO 246 149.
+A newish bulldozed track now goes up from this clearing almost directly to the summit.
+The summit itself is not marked in any way.

-Another relatively short route is by using the track up its eastern flank.
-Once up the track turn right at the junction and head west towards Black Hill.
-The forest can be reached via a field edge and squeezing through a gate.
-Go left alongside the forest edge for 100m until a path turns westwards into the woods.
-At NO 253 149 the path splits with the left option heading uphill through a firebreak to reach a gate which must be climbed.
-Follow the field edge south west on the other side and find a place where the fence can easily be crossed.
-Continue alongside the fence to reach a clearing at NO 250 146.
-From here there is a surfaced track to a clearing with an old picnic table from where a pathless route can be taken through the trees to reach the summit.
+Another relatively short route is by using the farm track up the eastern flank of the hill.
+The track starts from a large gate at NO 258 153 on the unclassified road between Golden Loch and Black Loch.
+Once up the hill, the track turns right at a junction and heads west towards Black Hill.
+Access into the forest can be achieved via a field edge followed by squeezing through a gate.
+Go left alongside the forest edge for 100m until a rough path turns westwards into the woods.
+At NO 253 149 the path splits with the left option heading uphill through a firebreak to reach a gate in the corner of the woods at NO 251 149 which must be climbed.
+Paths through these woods are becoming increasingly difficult to follow which is not helped by fallen trees.
+Once over the gate, follow the field edge south west and find a place where the fence can easily be crossed (it is broken in a number of places).
+Continue alongside the fence to reach the start of a forest track at NO 250 146.
+From here there is a surfaced track to a turning circle at 246 149 from where a muddy bulldozed track can be used to reach the summit area.

 A longer but more scenic route is possible from Grange of Lindores.
-The route starts at the farm where a track provides easy access up Golden Hill to a communications mast and a signed viewpoint.
-After the viewpoint use the gates and field edges to reach the edge of the forest at NO 253 154.
-Climb the fence and 50m into the forest go right on a trodden path into the trees.
-Take the right hand (less obvious option) at the path split for easy walking on a woodland path.
+The route starts behind the farm at The Paddocks where a track provides easy access up Golden Hill to a communications mast and a signed viewpoint.
+After the viewpoint use the left hand gate and field edges to reach a firebreak in the forest at NO 253 154.
+Climb the fence and 50m along the firebreak go right on a trodden path into the trees.
+Take the right hand (less obvious option) at the path split.
+The paths in this area are becoming somewhat indistinct and fallen trees do not help.
+Some careful navigation may be required.
 After 500m the path splits again.
 Take the more obvious right fork uphill through a firebreak to reach a gate which must be climbed.
-Follow the field edge south west on the other side and find a place where the fence can easily be crossed.
-Continue alongside the fence to reach a clearing at NO 250 146.
-From here there is a surfaced track to the clearing with an old picnic table from where a pathless route can be taken through the trees to reach the summit.
+Once over the gate, follow the field edge south west and find a place where the fence can easily be crossed (it is broken in a number of places).
+Continue alongside the fence to reach the start of a forest track at NO 250 146.
+From here there is a surfaced track to a turning circle at NO 246 149 from where a muddy bulldozed track can be used to reach the summit area.

 Cowden Hill (204m)

-The hill can also be ascended from its eastern side using the core path from Woodmill Mains to Abdie Old Kirk for access.
-Leave the path at NO 270 154 heading uphill along a field edge to reach a gate into woodland.
-From here a quad bike track takes you up the hill north of the summit.
-Ascend the steep grass slope to pass through a gateway on to the track that passes close to the summit.
+The hill can also be ascended from its eastern side using the core path between Woodmill Mains and Abdie Old Kirk (P211/11) for access.
+Leave the path at NO 270 154 heading uphill along a field edge with the trees on your right.
+The edge of the field/trees veers first left and then right to reach a gate.
+After passing through the gate follow a quad bike track uphill (either track will do), initially through trees and then open hillside to reach the coll north of the hill summit.
+Ascend the steep grass slope to pass through a gateway on to the track which passes close to the summit cairn.